 Kate has a masters degree in public health policy from Saint Louis University School of Public Health and Social Justice where she graduated with Great Distinction.
 She lives with her fiancé Andrew in the Greenwood neighborhood.

-Latest blog post: City Fruit Orchard & Harvest Tour Map
+Latest blog post: #GivingTuesday: Why I Support City Fruit

 Luke was born and raised in the golden wheat fields of North Dakota.
 A desire to experience elevation change brought him to pursue his studies in Tacoma at the University of Puget Sound where he graduated with a degree in Political Science.
 After returning to the states from teaching middle school math in Juticalpa, Honduras, Luke moved to Whidbey Island to help his sister on her 6 acre, organic produce farm named Deep Harvest.
 Since the end of the summer harvest season, Luke moved to Seattle and interned at the Domestic Fair Trade Association- an organization committed to working towards a more equitable, diverse, and sustainable food system.
 Besides playing in the dirt, Luke enjoys cooking, reading, frisbee, and getting lost in nature.
 Contact Luke at [email protected].